Escape 2 Mars

 Escape 2 Mars is the second solo studio album by American rapper Gift of Gab.
-It was released on Cornerstone R.A.S. on November 3, 2009.
+It was released on November 3, 2009 via Cornerstone R.A.S..
+Produced by DNAE Beats and Headnodic, it features guest appearances from Brother Ali and Del the Funky Homosapien.

 Critical reception

-At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Escape 2 Mars received an average score of 76% based on 11 reviews, indicating "generally favorable reviews".
+Escape 2 Mars was met with generally favorable reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 76 based on eleven reviews.
+The aggregator AnyDecentMusic? has the critical consensus of the album at a 6.2 out of 10, based on nine reviews.

-Steve Juon of RapReviews.com named it the best album of 2009.
+Steve 'Flash' Juon of RapReviews.com named it the best album of 2009.